 The Colfax Massacre occurred on April 13, 1873.
 The battle-turned-massacre took place in the small town of Colfax, Louisiana as a clash between blacks and whites.
 Three whites and an estimated 150 blacks died in the conflict.

 The massacre took place against the backdrop of racial tensions following the hotly contested Louisiana governor’s race of 1872.
 While the Republicans narrowly won the contest and retained control of the state, white Democrats, angry over the defeat, vowed revenge.
 In Colfax Parish (county) as in other areas of the state, they organized a white militia to directly challenge the mostly black state militia under the control of the governor.

-On April 13, Easter Sunday, more than 300 armed white men, including members of white supremacist organizations such as the Knights of White Camellia and the Ku Klux Klan, attacked the Courthouse building.
-When the militia maneuvered a cannon to fire on the Courthouse, some of the sixty black defenders fled while others surrendered.
+On April 13, Easter Sunday, more than 300 armed white men, including members of white supremacist organizations such as the Knights of White Camellia and the Ku Klux Klan, attacked the courthouse.
+When the militia maneuvered a cannon to fire on the courthouse, some of the sixty black defenders fled while others surrendered.
 When the leader of the attackers, James Hadnot, was accidentally shot by one of his own men, the white militia responded by shooting the black prisoners.
-Those who were wounded in the earlier battle, particularly black militia members, were singled out for execution The indiscriminate killing spread to African Americans who had not been at the courthouse and continued into the night.
+Those who were wounded in the earlier battle, particularly black militia members, were singled out for execution.
+The indiscriminate killing spread to African Americans who had not been at the courthouse and continued into the night.

 All told, approximately 150 African Americans were killed, including 48 who were murdered after the battle.
 Only three whites were killed, and few were injured in the largely one-sided battle of Colfax.